By Regina Winkle-Bryan

 LOVE OF LESBIAN (Spanish) -

-I actually interviewed some of these guys a few years ago before they became rock stars.
+I interviewed some of these guys a few years ago before they became rock stars.
 They totally deserve star status and are one of Spain’s most interesting groups.
-They are from Catalonia, BUT, they sing in Spanish.
+They are from Catalonia but they sing in Spanish.

-Fun band with a ska beat and some depth, too!
+Fun band with a ska beat and some depth.
 I can thank my main-squeeze for introducing me to these guys.

-They are not a group, but a grouping of some of Spain’s most talented big dogs.
-Los G5: Canijo & Diego (Los Delinqüentes), Jairo (Muchachito Bombo Infierno), Tomasito and Kiko.
-They came together to make an album, which has been played too many times to count at my house.
+They are not a group, but a grouping of some of Spain’s most talented big dog musicians.
+Los G5: Canijo & Diego (Los Delinqüentes), Jairo (Muchachito Bombo Infierno), Tomasito, and Kiko.
+They came together to make an album which has been played many times at my house.

-I don’t know much about her, but I dig quite a few of her songs, many of them are sort of ‘fuerte’ as they say here.
-‘Nanai’ is one addressing violence towards women, for example.
+I don’t know much about her, but I dig quite a few of her songs.
+Many of them deal with tough subjects such as the track ‘Nanai’ which addresses violence against women.